fmi-faim/example-project/docs/tutorial/working_with_the_template.md

 Feel free to develop your own workflow or get inspired by [our jupyter notebook](https://github.com/fmi-faim/example-project/blob/85e6c52a8dd4f6349e11c9588f570a6f8cebd805/sandbox/Prototype-Image-Analysis.ipynb).

+!!! tip "Commit your changes"
+    Now would be a good time to [lint](https://en.wikipedia.org/wiki/Lint_(software)) your code and commit your changes into the git repository.
+    ```
+    pixi run lint
+    git add .
+    git commit -m "First draft"
+    ```
+    [Here](https://focalplane.biologists.com/2021/09/04/collaborative-bio-image-analysis-script-editing-with-git/) is a nice git tutorial you might want to look at to get started.

 ## Convert Routine to Reproducible Processing Steps
 When you are done developing your image processing and analysis routine, it is time to convert it to a Python script.
 The Python script must be written, such that we can call it with a config file and apply it to an arbitrary raw data directory.
 We want to split up the processing routine into multiple sub-steps, where each step saves intermediate processing results to `processed_data`.